How We're Different

 Church Membership.
 Church membership isn’t just names on a list or an emotional attachment to your childhood church.
 It’s attending, loving, serving, and submitting to a congregation of people.

 Church Discipline.
 Should the church look different from the world?
 The fact that Jesus and Paul commanded churches to practice discipline tells us the answer is “yes.”
+We follow the steps our Lord gave us in Matthew 18:15-20 with the attitude that we want to help, love, and restore our brother or sister in Christ (cf. Gal.
+6:1-2).

 Discipleship.
 Scripture teaches that a live Christian is a growing Christian (2 Pet.
 1:8-10).
-Scripture also teaches that we grow not only by instruction, but by imitation (1 Cor.
+It also teaches that we grow not only by instruction, but by imitation (1 Cor.
 4:16; 11:1).
 So we exhort each other to both grow in holiness and help others do the same.